National Petrochemical Company: History

 The largest petrochemical and fertilizer plant in the world, a joint venture between the government of Iran and Japanese conglomerate Mitsui was to be constructed in the city of Bandar e-Shahpur, alongside the Persian Gulf.
 By 1979 the complex was half completed and was slated at a cost of US$3.2 billion (1979 dollars).
 The plant manager was to be M. Arvin who formerly managed the Shiraz and Abadan plants.

-Due to getting involved in imposed war, Iran oil industry development experienced the lowest growth rate from 1979 till 1989.
+Due to getting involved in Iran–Iraq War, Iran oil industry development experienced the lowest growth rate from 1979 till 1989.
 In 1989 the country petrochemical products reached 2.4 million tons a year.

-Since 1989 till 1999 petrochemical industry started to reconstruct and revitalize.
+Since 1989 till 1999 petrochemical industry started to reconstruct.
 Isfahan, Arak, Khorasan, Orumiyeh and Tabriz Petrochemical complexes were constructed and Bandar Imam Petrochemical Complex was also developed.
-This happened at the end of Country Second Development Plan (1996-2001) and country petrochemical products surpassed 12 million tons per year.

 The fourth period (2006–2011) – called stabilizing and sudden growth period – started in 1999 and has been continued till now.
 The number of petrochemical facilities rose to 39 in the post-Islamic Revolution era from only 6 in 1978, raising the output to 15.8 million tons in 2005 and more than 40 million tons in 2010.

-Production sites at Nouri (Borzouyeh), Pars, Jam, Zagros, Pardis, and Mehr produce petrochemical and polymer products.

 In 2016, Iran's petrochemical industry experienced at least 15 accidents, possibly linked to cyber-attacks.

 Main activities

 NPC's major activities are production, sale, distribution and export of chemicals and petrochemicals.
-Currently allied with 56 subsidiaries, including 9 production complexes and 18 project implementing companies, NPC operates as a mother company handling policy-making, planning, directing and overseeing the activities of its subsidiaries and affiliates.

-As at end of 2009, Iran's total annual petrochemical production capacity stood at 34 million tonnes.
+As of end of 2009, Iran's total annual petrochemical production capacity stood at 34 million tonnes.
 In 2010, Iran produced 26% of the total petrochemical output in the Middle East, second behind Saudi Arabia.
 The petrochemical industry accounts for 2 percent of the GDP, 44 percent of the non-oil exports and 55 percent of the industrial exports.
 In 2011, Iran earned 12 billion dollars from exporting petrochemical products to over 60 countries.
-The petrochemical industry accounts for 2 percent of the GDP, 44 percent of the non-oil exports and 55 percent of the industrial exports.

-The focus over the past few years has been on products which use natural gas as feedstock; in particular, methanol, ethylene, propane and butane.
-This is because the profit margins for crude oil and naphtha-consuming petrochemicals are continuously eroding due to the competitiveness of the market and the high price of feedstock.